Jask County

 Jask County (شَهرِستانِ جاسک) is in Hormozgan province, Iran.
 Its capital is the city of Jask.

 History

 After the 2006 National Census, Bashagard District was separated from the county in the establishment of Bashagard County.
 After the 2016 census, the village of Lirdaf was elevated to the status of a city.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 75,769 in 16,667 households.
 The following census in 2011 counted 52,882 people in 11,819 households.
 The 2016 census measured the population of the county as 58,884 in 15,211 households.

 Administrative divisions

-Jask County's population history and administrative structure over three consecutive censuses are shown in the following table.
+Jask County's population history and administrative structure over the three consecutive censuses are shown in the following table.